How is your business doing?

 ==> Individual Sales Funnel Breakdown

-But for example’s sake, let’s say you do have one, and your sales funnel goes like this: people come from the web, then fill out a form and they join you list.
-Then they receive a free e-book or CD, followed by a five-step direct mail piece, and two phone calls from sales consultants to sell them on a coaching program.
+But for example’s sake, let’s say your sales funnel goes like this: people come from the web, then fill out a form and they join your list.
+Then they receive a free e-book or product, followed by an upsell for a video course, and then an offer to schedule a free consulation which is to convert the person into a coaching program.

-When it comes to sales funnels, you need to know this… and you need a way to easily test and track your numbers.
-There is no exceptions to this rule, if you want to be successful online.
+These days you there is really no excus not to test and track your numbers.
+There are no exceptions to this rule if you want to be successful online.
 Period.

 We recommend two solutions for sales funnel creation and management.
-InstaBuilder 2.0 Professional for a WordPress-based system or Clickfunnels which is a fully hosted, more enterprise solution, that that also includes an email auto-responder system, integrates with popular eCommerce systems, and also allows you to build entire membership sites.
+InstaBuilder 2.0 for a WordPress-based system or Clickfunnels which is a fully-hosted enterprise solution and industy leader.
+I really cannot recommend anything else, though there is a lot of alternatives out there.